ewallace/protocols/RNAtagseq.md

 shell_typeset: pandoc RNAtagseq.md -f markdown -t html -o RNAtagseq.html -s
 ---

-This protocol is for RNASeq library preparation using the RNATagSeq method of Shishkin et al., Nature Methods 2015 (Broad institute).
+This protocol is for RNASeq library preparation using the RNATagSeq method of Shishkin, et al. (2015). *Simultaneous generation of many RNA-seq libraries in a single reaction.* Nature Methods, 12(4), 323–325. http://doi.org/10.1038/nmeth.3313 (Broad institute).

 The protocol is mildly adapted by Edward Wallace, mostly increasing some volumes to make SPRI bead handling easier.
 Applies to batches of 4 to 32 samples.

 ## Reagents {#prepare .unnumbered}